Middle East

 The 5 US conditions for the agreement

-The conditions presented by the United States include "no payment of reparations to Iran by the US, the withdrawal and delivery of 400 kg of enriched uranium from Iran to the US, the active maintenance of only one Iranian nuclear site" as well as no payment of Iran's frozen assets - "not even 25%" - and the suspension of the war conditional on the start of negotiations.
-Iran in turn set five conditions, including the end of the war on all fronts, particularly in Lebanon, the lifting of sanctions, the release of frozen funds, the payment of compensation to Iran for damages caused by the war, and the recognition of Iranian sovereignty over the Strait of Hormuz.
+The conditions presented by the United States include "no payment of reparations to Iran by the United States, the withdrawal and delivery of 400 kg of enriched uranium from Iran to the US, the active maintenance of only one Iranian nuclear site" as well as no payment of Iran's frozen assets - "not even 25%" - and the suspension of the war conditional on the start of negotiations.

 Fars stated that even if Iran meets the conditions set by the Americans, the threat of aggression by the US and Israel would remain unchanged.
 According to the agency, "the US proposals, rather than solving the problem, aim to achieve goals that the country failed to achieve during the war, he added.
 Meanwhile, the conservative Mehr news agency stated that "without conceding anything concrete to Iran, the US is seeking concessions that it failed to achieve during the war, which will lead to a stalemate in the negotiations".